KaiPonel/UMDRacingSIM/README.md

 ## Used technologies
 This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows to build a broad variety of simulations. <br/>
-CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US) (Version 4.26) with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecae.
+CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US) (Version 4.26) with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecase.

+### Carla: Packaged vs Unpackaged Version
+If you have read the documenation of Carla you might have noted that there are two different "versions" of the projects.
+A tiny **packaged** version which allows the user to start writing scripts within minutes and an **unpackaged** version which has drastictly higher system requirements and takes longer to install.  <br/>
+The difference is that using the unpackaged version you can make major changes to the carla simulation using the forked UnrealEngine editor, which is not available in the packaged version.
+This allows you to modify/add maps or vehicles.
+Some of these features are planned to be supported in the packaged version, but are not as of CARLA Version 0.9.13. <br/>
+In this framework only the unpackaged version of Carla is used, which allows major changes to maps and the used vehicles as explained above.